 Knowledge is an asset with increasing returns because acquiring it involves a fixed cost, independent of its subsequent utilization.
-But when knowledge is embodied in individuals, individuals must spend time applying it to each specific problem they face and possibly also communicating specific solutions to others.
+But when knowledge is embodied in individuals, they must spend time applying it to each specific problem they face and possibly also communicating specific solutions to others.
 This makes it difficult for individuals to exploit these increasing returns, relative to a situation where knowledge can be encoded in blueprints, as in Romer (1986, 1990).
 For example, radiologists who are experts at interpreting x-rays generally cannot sell their knowledge in a market like a blueprint; instead, they usually must apply their knowledge to each patient's specific x-ray.
 A way around this problem is vertical, or hierarchical, specialization where some non-expert radiologists (e.g., residents) diagnose routine cases and request help from experts in cases they find difficult.
 Recent work in organizational economics, starting with Garicano (2000), has analyzed how such knowledge hierarchies allow experts to exploit increasing returns from their knowledge by leveraging it through others' time.

-What are the returns to "knowledge hierarchies?"
+What are the returns to these "knowledge hierarchies?"
 In this paper we study this question empirically in a context where production depends strongly on solving problems: legal services.
-We analyze the earnings and organization of U.S. lawyers, and use a model inspired by the equilibrium model of knowledge hierarchies in Garicano and Rossi-Hansberg (2006) to estimate the returns to specialization that hierarchical production provides lawyers, and the impact this has on earnings inequality among these individuals.1
+We analyze the earnings and organization of U.S. lawyers, and use a model inspired by the equilibrium model of knowledge hierarchies in Garicano and Rossi-Hansberg (2006) to provide evidence on the returns to specialization that hierarchical production provides lawyers, and the impact this has on earnings inequality among these individuals.1

 We proceed in two stages.
-We begin in Section II by developing an empirically estimable equilibrium model of hierarchical production, adapting Garicano and Rossi-Hansberg's (2006) framework to allow for hierarchies with more managers than workers and diminishing returns to managerial span or "leverage" (number of workers per manager).
+We begin in Section II by developing an equilibrium model of hierarchical production, adapting Garicano and Rossi-Hansberg's (2006) framework to facilitate estimation of the returns to managerial span or "leverage" (the number of workers per manager).
 In this model, individuals have heterogeneous ability - some are more skilled than others - and hierarchical production allows more talented individuals to leverage their knowledge by applying it to others' time.
 Our production function captures the organization of the division of labor within hierarchies, which is derived from first principles in Garicano and Rossi-Hansberg (2006), through two assumptions.
 First, managers who increase their span of control must work with higher-skilled workers, since increasing span requires them to delegate tasks they previously did themselves.
-Second, working in a team involves coordination costs that do not appear when individuals work on their own. "hierarchical production function" and equilibrium assignment that result contain two crucial features that facilitate estimation of the model's parameters: first, the productivity of a hierarchical team, per unit of time spent in production, is determined only by the manager's skill; second, the number of workers per manager or leverage is a sufficient statistic for worker skill.
-The first of these reduces the empirical problem to estimating the time cost of hierarchical production, and the second simplifies our application of hedonic techniques to estimate this cost.
+Second, working in a team involves coordination costs that do not appear when individuals work The "hierarchical production function" and equilibrium assignment that on their own. results contain two crucial features that shape and facilitate our empirical work: first, the productivity of a hierarchical team, per unit of time spent in production, is determined only by the manager's skill and not the worker's skill; second, managerial leverage is an invertible function of worker skill.